 Children are a vital part of our community who participate in worship through playing, singing, dancing, and reading.
-Mid-way through worship little ones (usually those who are younger than kindergarten age) are welcome to the nursery, and the little older ones (through 5th grade) are invited to children’s church.
+Mid-way through worship little ones (usually those who are younger than kindergarten age) are welcome to the nursery, and older children (through 5th grade) are invited to children’s church.
 We also have Sunday School and a Pray Ground.
 Read more.
 Wiggles and giggles are welcome!

 We dress casually at Raleigh Mennonite.
 If you like dressing up, that’s great, too!
 Bring your whole self, just as you are.
 We’re excited to meet you wherever and however.